jflournoy/ncf_r_example/README.md

 # Getting R and R Studio set up on NCF

-1. Log into ncf using your favorite terminal empulator.
+1. Log into NCF using your favorite terminal emulator.
 2. Start an `srun` job so you can run R
   ```
   srun -p ncf -c 1 --mem 16G --time 4:00:00 --pty /bin/bash